tsykoduk/greg.nokes.name/_posts/2005-10-23-fun-flash-game.md

   - Computers! and Code!
   - Fun!
 ---
-<p>Sorta like a combination of tetris and teletubbies.
-Maximum Evil!</p>
+Sorta like a combination of tetris and teletubbies.
+Maximum Evil!

-<p>Update - Linkage might help :)</p>
+Update - Linkage might help :)

-<p>Update 2 - Ok..
+Update 2 - Ok..
 I am a total space cadet.
 I cannot find the fscking thing again.
-So, you will just have to live knowing that it was one of the cooler things that I have ever seen.</p>
+So, you will just have to live knowing that it was one of the cooler things that I have ever seen.

-<p>sorry.</p>
+sorry.